amitznati/aws-amplify-workshop/4-Add Authentication/README.md

 #### Users can now sign up and sign in to the application

-### Connect the user to the post and restrict access for others
+### Connect the user to the post and restrict access for guests

 Update the API authentication settings
 ````